davidmoten/geo/README.md

 A rigorous exploration of this topic would be fun to do or see.
 Let me know if you've done it or have a link and I'll update this page!

 ###Benchmarks
-Inserted 10,000,000 records into an embedded H2 instance which uses B-tree indexes.
+Inserted 10,000,000 records into an embedded H2 filesystem database which uses B-tree indexes.
 The records were geographically randomly distributed across a region then a bounding box of 1/50th the area of the region was chosen.
 Query performed as follows (time is the time to run the query and iterate the results):

 ```
 numHashes  found   from  time(s)